rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 Id generation defaults to an increment strategy and for all other columns useful defaults are chosen.

-Entities are generated as long as each attribute generator is available and limited by the number specified in the ' count' attribute.
-The 'pageSize' defines the number of creations after which a flush() is applied to all consumers (for a database system this is mapped to a commit).
+Entities are generated as long as each attribute generator is available and limited by the number specified in the `count` attribute.
+The `pageSize` defines the number of creations after which a flush() is applied to all consumers (for a database system this is mapped to a commit).

 ## Entity Count

 There are different ways of determining or limiting the number of generated entities:

-* the count attribute specifies a fixed number of instances to create
+* the `count` attribute specifies a fixed number of instances to create

-* the minCount, maxCount and countDistribution attributes let Benerator choose an instance count with the specified characteristics.
+* the `minCount`, `maxCount` and `countDistribution` attributes let Benerator choose an instance count with the specified characteristics.

 * availability of the component generators